kadena-io/pact/docs/en/pact-reference.md

 (update accounts user { "guard": (keyset-ref-guard "foo") })
 ```

-#### Module guards
+#### Module guards {#module-guards}
-Module guards are a special guard that will only pass if called from within the specified module.
-This can
+Module guards are a special guard that when enforced will fail unless:

+- the code calling the enforce was called from within the module, or

+- module governance is granted to the current transaction.

-be used for instance to make a module "own" some asset and autonomously manage it.
-Note that module guards
+This is for allowing a module or smart contract to autonomously "own" and manage some asset, and as
-can only be created within the specified module.
-Module guards are named, to allow for disambiguating more
-than one module guard if needed.
+such is semantically identical to how module table access is similarly guarded: only module code or
+a transaction having module admin can directly write to a module tables, or upgrade the module.
+See [Module Governance](#module-governance) for more information.

+`create-module-guard` takes a `string` argument to allow naming the guard, to indicate the purpose or
+role of the guard.

 ```lisp
 (enforce-guard (create-module-guard "account-module-asset"))